inex/ixp-manager-docs-md/docs/dev/ci.md

 ## Setting Up PHPUnit Tests

-Documentation by real example can be found via the [.travis.yml](https://github.com/inex/IXP-Manager/blob/master/.travis.yml) file and [the Travis data directory](https://github.com/inex/IXP-Manager/tree/master/data/travis-ci) which contains scripts, database dumps and configurations.
+Documentation by real example can be found via the [GitHub Actions workflow files](https://github.com/inex/IXP-Manager/tree/master/.github/workflows) and [the CI data directory](https://github.com/inex/IXP-Manager/tree/master/data/ci) which contains scripts, database dumps and configurations.

 Testing assumes *a known good sample database* which contains a small mix of customers with different configuration options.
-The files generated from this database are tested against [known good](https://github.com/inex/IXP-Manager/tree/master/data/travis-ci/known-good) configuration files.
-You first need to create a database, add a database user, import this testing database and then configure a `.env` section for testing.
+The files generated from this database are tested against [known good](https://github.com/inex/IXP-Manager/tree/master/data/ci/known-good) configuration files.
+You first need to create a database, add a database user, import this testing database and then configure a `.env` file for testing (see [the one here use here](https://github.com/inex/IXP-Manager/blob/master/.env.ci)).

 In MySQL: